What Is Foreshadowing?

 Examples of Foreshadowing

-1. In Alfred Hitchcock’s film, “Psycho,” there are stuffed birds in the Bates Motel office.
-This detail foreshadows the film’s most horrifying reveal, that Norman Bates has preserved his mother’s corpse.
+Foreshadowing Example 1.
+In Alfred Hitchcock’s film, “Psycho,” there are stuffed birds in the Bates Motel office, foreshadowing the film’s most horrifying reveal, that Norman Bates has preserved his mother’s corpse.